MORISON-K/MORISON-K/README.md

 # 👋 Hey there, I'm Morison

-I'm a passionate **full-stack developer** focused on building modern apps that solve real-world problems in both Web2.0 and Web3.0 spaces
+I'm a passionate **full-stack developer** focused on building modern apps that solve real-world problems.

 ---